We stay by funny economy today

 Like a true nascent capitalist, the farmer threw his hands in the air and answered, "hey!
 I give 15 Roubles to the chickens.
 They can eat whatever they want!"

-Experienced economist and not so experienced economist are walking down the road.
-They get across shit lying on the asphalt.
+economist and not so experienced economist are walking down the road.
+They get

+you eat it I'll give you $20,000!"
 Not so experienced economist runs his optimization problem and figures out he's better off eating it so he does and collects money.

 Continuing along the same road they almost step into yet another shit.